Splitwave Splitwave

 Frequently asked questions

-Splitwave runs on macOS 13 Ventura and newer on both Apple Silicon and Intel Macs.
-System audio capture uses ScreenCaptureKit, which Apple introduced in macOS 13.
+Splitwave runs on macOS 13 Ventura and newer (Apple Silicon and Intel), Linux (x86_64, with a PipeWire audio session), and Windows 10 and 11 (64-bit).
+On macOS, system audio capture uses ScreenCaptureKit, which Apple introduced in macOS 13.

 Do I need to install a kernel extension?